LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 * Because field names are relatively verbose compared to field numbers, this heads back in the direction of JSON by encoding redundant, inefficient, verbose, human readable field specifications.
-It would be far preferable if we could determine which fields to update simply by examining `user` instead.
+It would be far preferable if we could determine which fields to update simply by examining `user` instead, but overloading the meaning of field absence prevents this.

 * FieldMasks come with restrictions such as only one repeated field is allowed to be specified and it must be in the last position of the FieldMask.
 For update operations, a repeated field will append onto the existing list.